Beginner's Health and Fitness Guide

 June 4 - Fixed formatting, changed saturated fat recommendations based on recent studies.

 June 7 - Added more information on shin splints.

 January 27 - Complete edit of the guide for grammar, tone, and style.
 Long overdue!

 May 16 - Added section about stretching.

-August 23 - Almost a complete rewrite of the guide, integrating suggestions from Clerisy of /fit/.
+August 23 - Almost a complete rewrite of the guide, integrating suggestion's from Harsh's Worksheet